rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  We can develop any of these problems after some years of coding.

-Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
+Is there a safe way to open further and bring more circulation to our joints and ligaments?

+Is there a way to keep our deep tissue healthier and juicy ?

 Yes.

-There are techniques for that and we will see them along the book, specially traditional Yoga.
+There are specific techniques and we will see them along the book, specially Yoga.

 Some forms of Yoga act beyond the muscles.
 They increase circulation into our deep tissues.
-More circulation, better joints and ligaments, better health.
+They open our joints and ligaments gently and securely.

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.
+The muscles ?
+They work fine.

-The Sustainable Developer transforms his working hours into a health bank for her joints and ligaments.
+The Sustainable Developer transforms the working hours into a health bank for her joints and ligaments.

 We will discuss the best postures and ideas to positively impact the developer's daily life in the Second Part of this book.